tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 $ mix release.init
 ```

-default generated config will do in most cases
+default generated config will do in most cases (unless you need to set up
-(unless you need to setup stage environment, for example).
+stage environment, for example).

 ### install and configure edeliver